 I didn’t visit this spot during my first hike here because I wasn’t sure how far down the Yellow Trail you’d have to go to get to the overlook.
 Turns out, it’s not that far – about ten minutes one-way.
 You may or may not want to spend the extra calories to get there, and you still have a long way to go to get back to your car, but it would be a dereliction of my online-hiking-guide duty if I didn’t at least mention your proximity to the overlook.
 If you check it out, just come back to Surprise Lake when you’re done and continue the guide from the next step.
 If you skip it, no worries, you can always hit it up by checking out Surprise Lake II (via Greenwood Lake overlook) next time!

-17. When you’re done checking out the gorgeous lake (and not swimming in it), return to the Yellow/Orange junction just a few yards back the way you came.
+17. When you’re done checking out the gorgeous lake (and not swimming in it), return to the Yellow-Green/Green junction just a few yards back the way you came.

-Take a left at the Orange/Yellow fork to hop on the Orange (Quail) Trail.
+Take a left at the fork to (re-)hop on the Green Trail.

-18. From here, it’s a straight blast along the Orange Trail for the next 2.3 miles, during which you’ll lose 578 ft in altitude (after a brief climb near the beginning of the trail).
-The Quail Trail is a wide, well-marked, rocky trail.
+18. From here, it’s a straight blast along the Green Trail for the next 2.3 miles, during which you’ll lose 578 ft in altitude (after a brief climb near the beginning of the trail).
+The Green Trail is a wide, well-marked, rocky trail.
 The return trip is much quicker – you’re well more than halfway done at this point.

 You’ll also find plenty of nice sights along the way.

-Carefully following those orange blazes and not trying to set any land speed records, it took us about 90 minutes to walk the entire length of the Orange Trail.
+Carefully following those green blazes and not trying to set any land speed records, it took us about 90 minutes to walk the entire length of the Green Trail.

-19. When you arrive at the three blazes marking the end of the Orange Trail, hopefully, you recognize where you’re standing: right at the intersection of the White Trail and Orange Trail from Step #5 above, where you stood so many miles, rocks and questionable jokes ago.
+19. When you arrive at the end (or the beginning, depending on how you look at it) of the Green Trail, hopefully, you recognize where you’re standing: right at the intersection from Step #5 above, where you stood so many miles, rocks and questionable jokes ago.

-20. Continue straight onto the White Trail, retracing your steps from earlier in the day.
-In just a moment, you’ll have to bear right at the tree with two white blazes to stay on the White Trail.
+20. Continue straight onto the Green-and-Black Trail, retracing your steps from earlier in the day.

 21. Hello there, civilization!